-A 404 or Not found error message is a HTTP response code.
+A 404 or 404 not found error is an HTTP response code.
 When you visit a website, your computer which is the client, communicates to the server using Hypertext Transfer Protocol.
 When the server is unable to locate or find the resource which the client asked for it returns an error 404 page not found.

 You should not misinterpret 404 error for “Server Not Found error” because in that case, the connection to the server is not made.
 The most common occurrence of 404 error page is when a user clicks on a dead or broken link.

 Whenever the destination server is unable to retrieve a requested resource, it returns an “HTTP 404 – File not found” error.
 The most common causes of this error are as follows:

 As a webmaster, you must regularly check your website for the presence of any broken or dead links.
 If you do not want to incur the wrath of your visitors, you must look forward to providing them with a hassle-free user experience.